FSU-Jena/InteractionTools/README.md

 JGAP (http://jgap.sourceforge.net/)<br>

 Can be built and run using Eclipse.
+To do so, check out the compile0.4 tag of each of the referenced projects.